 inventory management

-There are several ways small businesses can track inventory for free.
-We compare pen and paper, spreadsheets, and dedicated software honestly so you can pick the right method for where your business is right now.
+There are several ways to track inventory for a small business for free.
+We compare pen and paper, free spreadsheets, free apps, and when a free trial of dedicated software makes sense — honestly, so you can choose the right method for where you are right now.

 You’ve got products to make and orders to fill.
 Stopping to count stock or rebuild a spreadsheet formula feels like the last thing you have time for.
 But if you don’t know what materials you have on hand, you’ll run out mid-batch — or worse, you’ll tie up cash buying supplies you already have sitting on a shelf.